giorgio-mariani/Semantic-Role-Labeling/README.md

 `<param_folder>` is the folder that will contain the trained parameters (weights) used by the classifier.

 ### Pre-Trained Models
 Pre-trained models are available in this [link](https://drive.google.com/open?id=14K_U-xQMzMlqpr4jMpuH6zw6UinIsbkz).
-Then place these models in the `models` directory.
-Use them with the command
+After download, place these models in the `models` directory.
+You can then use these through the commands

   `python run.py --params ../models/original <...> `

 or

-   `python run.py --gated --params ../models/gated <...> `
+   `python run.py --gated --params ../models/gated <...> `,

+depending on the model you are using.

 ### Evaluation
 It is possible to assess the performance of a trained classifier by invoking